Charitable for-profit entity: Differences between charitable for-profit entity and not-for-profit charities

 Charities are organizations that are set up to provide help and raise money for those in need.
-Traditional charities aim to provide a service to the needy with no profits earned for the owners of the organisation.
+Traditional charities aim to provide a service to the needy with no profits earned for the owners of the organization.
 All the money that is donated to the organization is used for the purpose of the business and is used to pursue their objectives.
 A charity is founded to serve a humanitarian or environmental need to the public.

 A charitable for-profit entity however differs from this as the organization will aim for a profit whilst still providing similar services as a charity.
 The for-profit entity may also be directed by a sole proprietor, while a non-profit organization needs a board of directors.
-Like any other for-profit organization it will base its accounting on the quarterly income, whereas a non-profit charity will purely focus on the activities carried out.
+Like any other for-profit organization, it will base its accounting on the quarterly income, whereas a non-profit charity will purely focus on the activities carried out.

 A large majority of businesses will usually concentrate on the financial benefits of its owners and shareholders when setting up a business.
-The main aim of most businesses, including Charitable for-profit entities, are to generate some sort of profit for the business.
+The main aim of most businesses, including charitable for-profit entities, are to generate some sort of profit for the business.
 By producing profit, the charitable for-profit entity is able to continue its work to a high standard and also pay the stakeholders of the company.
 Charitable for-profit entities will however have to pay taxes on the profit that is made.
 This differs from a traditional (non-profit) charity because they do not have to pay taxes as no profit is generated for themselves.

 If a charitable for-profit entity was to go out of business, its assets can be liquidated and the proceedings will be distributed to the shareholders of the business.
-However, if a charity was to go out of business they would have to distribute their assets to another non-profit organization.
+However, if a charity was to go out of business it would have to distribute its assets to another non-profit organization.